 - Flower colour: White

-- Supplied in the 9cm pot we grow them in - for best results we recommend potting on using a 2 litre pot
+- Supplied either as loose tubers or in a solid 1 litre pot - for best results we recommend potting on using a 2 litre pot

-Sagittaria sagittifolia is a rather impressive native British plant, with characteristic bright-green, arrow-shaped leaves, and white flowers with a dark pinkish centre in summer.
-It grows each year from a small tuber (the 'potato'), appearing above the soil as a green spike in early May, and then growing fast, to flower in July.
+Sagittaria sagittifolia is an impressive native British plant, with characteristic bright-green, arrow-shaped leaves, and white flowers with a dark pinkish centre in summer.
+It grows each year from a small underground tuber (the 'potato'), appearing above the soil as a green spike in early May, and then growing fast, to flower in July.
 After flowering, the plant dies back.
 Underground, each plant is making two to three tubers for the following year.
-Sometimes these will escape from the pot, coming up next spring somewhere else in the pond, but in our experience this isn't common.
+(Sometimes these will escape from the pot, coming up next spring somewhere else in the pond, but in our experience this isn't common).
 It will overwinter as these small round tubers, with a growing spike, but without leaves or roots, from autumn until the following spring (see picture).

 It is an easy plant to grow and has a striking appearance, its only drawback being that the outer leaves, knowing they have done their job, begin to yellow slightly even as the flower is out.
 Once the flower is done, the leaves give up completely and the plant goes over, not giving any more show until late spring the following year.